Depth-Enhanced Feature Pyramid Network for Occlusion-Aware Verification of Buildings from Oblique Images: Conclusions

 \section{Conclusions}

-This paper proposes a 3D multi-view voting strategy for oblique-image-based building verification using a depth-enhanced fused feature pyramid CNN.
+This paper proposes a multi-view voting strategy for oblique-image-based building verification using a depth-enhanced fused feature pyramid CNN.
 We render the mesh model into the oblique image viewpoint, to obtain depth images.
 Then, we combine the depth image and color image, to perform building verification using the fused FPN.
-Furthermore, the fused multi-sized feature pyramid structure can improve the accuracy of building-image classification.
+The fused multi-sized feature pyramid structure improves the accuracy of building-image classification.
 The multi-view voting strategy also improves the building verification models performance.
 Future work may be devoted to building-change detection, not only for identifying demolished structures but also for discovering newly constructed ones.
+To make the system robust, multi-view voting from oblique images and depth information from photogrammetric mesh models are probably still useful to improve the robustness.